SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

 Examples with plots
 -------------------

-Here is shown the histogram of two units, with the vertical lines separating low- and high-amplitude region.
+Here is shown the histogram of two units, with the vertical lines separating low- and high-amplitude regions.

 - On the left, we have a unit with no truncation at the left end, and the cutoff and ratio are small.
 - On the right, we have a unit with truncation at -1, and the cutoff and ratio are much larger.